-When it comes to beaches, La Palma’s offering is of the black sand variety – but they still have plenty of Blue Flags, as well as clear water that’s perfect for snorkelling.
+When it comes to beaches, La Palma’s offering is of the black-sand variety – but it still has plenty of Blue Flags, as well as clear water that’s perfect for snorkelling.
 And the sunsets are show-stopping.

 Our top deals tailored to you, straight to your inbox Sign up for offers